pgoulding/go-notes/README.md

  | Rarely used directly      | Used 99% of the time for lists of elements                 |
  | Building blocks of Slices | Dynamic window of the underlying array                     |

+One thing to be cautious of, is that a slice points to an an underlying array, this could potentially be much bigger than the slice.
+As long as the slice is referred to the full array will be kept in memory until it is no longer refernced.
+This can cause the program to hold all the data in memory when only a small piece is needed.

-### Maps
+### Maps (**reference type**)

-A **map** holds a set of key/value pairs and provides constant-time (or O(1) in Big-O notation) operations to store,retrieve, or test for an item in the set.
-The key may be of any type whose values can be compared with *==*, strings being the most common example; the value may be of any type at all.
+Maps are a special kind of data structure: an **unordered** collection of pairs of items, where one element of the pair is the key, and the other element is the data or value.
+A **map** holds this set of key/value pairs and provides constant-time (or O(1) in Big-O notation) operations to store, retrieve, or test for an item in the set.
+The key may be of any type whose values can be compared with the *==* operand, strings being the most common example; the value may be of any type at all.
+In general a map is declared as `var map1 map[keytype]valuetype` for example: `var map1 map[string]int`.
 All keys and values must be same same type.
-Keys and their values can be different types, but all the Keys must be the same type as each other, same for the values.
+Keys and their values can be different types, but all the Keys must be the same type as each other and same for the values.

+- The length of the map doesnt have to be known at the declaration, which means a map can grow dynamically.
+- The value of an uninitialized map is `nil`.
+- The key type can be any type for which ``==` or `!=` are defined, like string, int or float.
+- Arrays, structs and pointers and interface types can be used as key type.
+- Slices can not be used as a key, because equality is not defined for them.
+- The value field can be any type.
+- Maps are not **key** or **value** ordered
+- Maps are cheap to pass to a function becuase only a *refernece* is passed, no matter how much data they hold.
+- Looking up a value in a map by key is faster than a linear search, but still much slower than direct indexing an Array or Slice.
+- Maps are **reference type**, so can be intialized using the `make()` function.
-Can access values by square brackets
+- Can access values by using square brackets

 ```go
     colors := map[string]string{